djangoflow/flutter-djangoflow/packages/djangoflow_bloc_extensions/README.md

 ### SafeEmitMixin

+Are you having seeing errors like `Bad state: Cannot emit new states after calling close` due to https://github.com/felangel/bloc/issues/3069?
+Then `SafeEmitMixin` can help you.
 The `SafeEmitMixin` is a mixin that enforces that the `emit` method can only be called safely when the BLoC is not closed.
 To use this mixin, follow these steps:

 1. Import the necessary libraries: